 13. Ballpark Mysteries — Simple, easy reads for baseball and/or mystery fans.
 Several books in the series set in many different ballparks around the country, making for a fun, engaging and mildly historical read.
 Read about Wrigley Field, Fenway, Yankee Stadium and more.

 14. National Geographic Kids Almanac 2017 – Such a fun book!
 Tons of photos, facts and activities about animals, science, the environment and so much more.
 Super engaging and a great read that doesn’t feel like a read.
+(2018 Almanac now available as well!)

 Find more Gift Guides here.